The Woolcock Institute of Medical Research

 Sign up to our quarterly newsletter

 It’s normal to have concerns about your sleep study.
-It’s our sleep technicians’ job to make them feel comfortable from the moment they walk through the door.
+It’s our sleep technicians’ job to make you feel comfortable from the moment you walk through the door.
 People generally come straight out with all their concerns and the experience of our staff, their level of training and our emphasis on patient comfort means we are we know how to make sure that their needs are accommodated wherever possible.

 What about children (and their parents)?